-If you haven't checked the PFDs yet, do so now.
+If you haven't checked the PFDs yet, do it now.
 Check your whistle, your horn, your flares - any and all safety equipment.
 Don't forget your fire extinguisher(s).
-If it isn't "in the green," chuck it.
+If it isn't "in the green", chuck it.
 Also, gently shake it side to side, head over end.
-If you hear a "thunk," the dry chemical has solidified.
-It would now make a good door stopper but not much else.
-You should hear a low "ssh..." sound as the suppressant moves back and forth.
+If you hear a "thunk", the dry chemical has solidified.
+It is now a good door stopper but not much else.
+You should hear a low "shh..." sound as the suppressant moves back and forth.

 Check the fuel tank.
-Is the "sender wire" (which runs from the top of the tank - usually - to the fuel gauge) in good condition?
+Is the "sender wire" (wire that runs from the top of the tank (usually) to the fuel gauge) in good condition?
 How about the filter?
-Check the fuel lines too.
+And check the fuel lines too.
 Weak or cracked hoses must be replaced, along with rusted hose clamps.
-Stainless steel.
+Use stainless steel.

-How is the battery - and the clamps that attach to the posts?
+How are the battery and the clamps that attach to the posts?
 Just like a car, all this has to be in good condition.

 The engine is the most obvious component to ready for service.
 Change the oil - all the oil - including the oil down in the foot of the engine.
-You'll need a large straight-slot screwdriver for the two screws (high and low) that have to be backed out, a bucket and a quart of oil.
+You'll need a large straight-slot screw driver for the two screws (high and low) that have to be backed out, a bucket and a quart of oil.
 Find all the grease fittings and gently pump new grease in until it comes out somewhere else.
 Don't forget the steering cable fitting.
-Be sure that the oil dipstick is properly seated.
+Be sure that the oil dip-stick is properly seated.